Guitar Amp Attenuator Roundup

 Rivera RockCrusher Power Attenuator

-If transparent tone is not enough, RockCrusher even comes with Edge and Warm switches for further tweaking.
+On top of providing transparent tone, RockCrusher also comes with Edge and Warm switches for further sonic tweaking.
 To protect your tube amp, Rivera also ensured impedance matching by providing an 8/16 ohm selector for matching multiple cabinets.
-Finally all these features are grafted inside a solid bullet-proof exterior, a thick wielded steel chassis that assures reliable performance for yours to come.
+Finally all these features are grafted inside a solid bullet-proof exterior, a thick wielded steel chassis that assures reliable performance for years to come.
 Retail Price: $499.
-Get the latest price & reviews at Amazon.com.
+Get the latest price & reviews at Sweetwater.com.

 Suhr Jim Kelley Power Attenuator